The Lyme Bay Team

 Rowena Taylor, Communications Officer

 Rowena grew up in Weymouth, Dorset close to Lyme Bay.
 She is a graphic designer by trade having studied graphic design at Falmouth University and marketing communications practice at Bournemouth University gaining a Postgraduate Diploma.
 Staying by the coast during her education years was important.
 Rowena has over ten years’ experience working for a number of government organisations with strong connections to the environment.
 She is the communications officers for Lyme Bay Reserve and assists in the development of the education programme.

 Adam is a marine ecologist undertaking research focussing on the impacts of various anthropogenic activities on protected marine habitats.
 His primary focus is fisheries, having been involved with the Lyme Bay reef recovery monitoring since 2010, but has also contributed to research on the impacts of marine renewable installations and marine litter.
-Adam has recently completed his PhD which assessed the impacts of commercial potting on reef habitats and the associated commercially important fauna within the Lyme Bay MPA.
+Adam’s PhD assessed the impacts of commercial potting on reef habitats and the associated commercially important fauna within the Lyme Bay MPA with the publication of a pioneering paper in 2021 on the sustainable levels of pot fishing within the MPA [Link to Potting Study page].
 Adam is currently working for the Blue Marine Foundation coordinating research projects across multiple study sites throughout the UK, with the aim of providing conservation benefits and improving the sustainability of small-scale fisheries.